Code-Institute-Submissions/Project2_Celebrity_Quiz/README.md

 ![celebrity quiz html warnings](assets/readme_images/html-warning.png)

 [JS Validator](https://jshint.com/) was used to ensure there were no syntax errors or missing semi colons in the Javascript code.
-There were no erroris in the code but there were 43 warnings which all related to "let", 'const', template literals and arrow function syntax only being available in ES6 or "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (randomNumber, pointsToWin, points)".
+There were no error is in the code but there were 43 warnings which all related to "let", 'const', template literals and arrow function syntax only being available in ES6 or "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (randomNumber, pointsToWin, points)".

 The metrics read that: